Reviews You Can Rely On

 Climbing Performance

 All of the models in this test performed relatively well on the climbs.
-They all weigh around 30 pounds, give or take a pound, and they all come with 1x drivetrains that offer adequate range for most uphill scenarios.
-You'd never confuse any of these bikes with super lightweight and efficient XC race bikes, but they all do a pretty reasonable job of getting you up to the top of the hill, regardless.
+The weights of these bikes range from 30 to 36 pounds, and they all come with 1x drivetrains that offer adequate range for most uphill scenarios.
+You'd never confuse any of these bikes with super lightweight and efficient XC race bikes, but they all do a reasonable job of getting you up to the top of the hill, regardless.

 Build